-Fall events most (mostly) indoors this week
+Fall events move (mostly) indoors this week

 2 to 4 p.m.
 Saturday, Oct.
 19

-Cape Girardeau Conservation Nature Center
+Cape Girardeau Conservation Nature Center, 2289 County Park Drive

 Skelebrate good times with amazing animal skeletons!
 Learn about some spooktacular wildlife and their skeletons on a trek along Ridgetop Trail.
 Make sure to bring a candy bag and wear a costume!
 The living will receive tasty treats along the way.
-Travel inside to enjoy some spooky crafts, games,and visit a Skeleton Zoo.
+Travel inside to enjoy some spooky crafts, games and visit a Skeleton Zoo.
 For more information, call (573) 290-5218.

 Connect with the Southeast Missourian Newsroom: